alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 };
 ```

-### Highly Customizable
+## Customization

-In addition to using `CardHeader`, `CardContent`, and `CardFooter` sub-components, you can directly insert children to achieve highly customized cards.
+In addition to using the `CardHeader`, `CardContent`, and `CardFooter` subcomponents, you can achieve highly customized cards by directly inserting children.

 ```tsx
 import { Card, Stack } from '@bifrostui/react';